 The Indus Dictionary Project

-This is the basic pictograph of the upper torso and arms, with the addition of a stylised right hand.
+This is the basic pictograph of the upper torso and arms, which denotes a span, with the addition of a stylised right hand.
 The hand is shown in profile.
 The right hand is associated with correct or proper conduct.
 Hence, this is an ideograph for the noun rules.

 Mohenjo-daro: Seal: M-1919 a: Asko Parpola, B. M. Pande, and Petteri Koskikallio, 2010: Corpus of Indus Seals and Inscriptions: Volume 3,1: Page 81: New material, untraced objects, and collections outside India and Pakistan: Suomalainen Tiedeakatemia.

 There is only one extant example of this Indus sign.
-Seal M-1919 is damaged.
-The inscription is incomplete.
+Unfortunately, Seal M-1919 is damaged, and the inscription is incomplete.

 The motif on seal M-1919 is a scene, which includes a tiger with horns, a partly human hybrid female with horns and a tail, and a tree.
 My interpretation of the motif is that the tiger represents an irate carter.
 The carter is being restrained by a female authority figure who enforces the rules of the road.
-The tree motif is common to several Indus seals, and the feathery outline of the tiger's horns matches that of the tree's leaves.
-It is therefore likely that the tree represents an organisation or a place.
+The tree element of the motif might depict Vachellia nilotica (babul).
+The feathery outline of the tiger's horns resembles that of the tree's leaves.
+It is possible that the body of the cart (as represented by the shape of the tiger's horns) was made from babul timber.
+Naval Kandwal states that babul can be used to make the bodies of bullock carts¹.

 Indus Script Sign Number 227: Sign List of the Indus Script: Iravatham Mahadevan, 1977: The Indus Script: Texts, Concordance and Tables: The Director General Archaeological Survey of India.